 Before we can understand how hypersonic missile tech is causing a new global arms race, we need to understand how hypersonic missiles work.

 While hypersonic missile tech is key for rapid accurate delivery, the most important part of any weapon is the payload.
 Hypersonic weapons can deliver conventional or nuclear payloads essentially anywhere in the world within minutes.
-Though due to their propulsion techniques, they need to be launched from vehicles traveling at supersonic speeds, like jets or bombers.

 Behind this impressively dangerous hypersonic technology is something called a supersonic combustion ramjet, otherwise referred to as a scramjet system.